octonato/samples-ui-shoppingcart/README.md

 You can shut this down with `docker-compose -f backend.yml down` and follow the logs with `docker-compose -f backend.yml logs -f`.

-Each service includes three parts; the service itself, an akka sidecar for it to connect with and a grpc-web proxy so that we can interact with the services directly from a web browser (which do not support grpc).
+Each service includes three parts; the service itself, an akka sidecar for it to connect with and a grpc-web proxy so that we can interact with the service directly from a web browser (which do not support grpc).

 2. The frontend is served via a node.js server which listens on port 8080, but that is not enough to operate with Cloudstate, you also need an akka sidecar that is able to connect with it.
 In order to do that bring one up with the following docker command: